daormar/debasher/doc/design_doc_resident.md

   with a counter in its node state, the tasks forward it to `collect`, and a `Supervisor` that declares no port watches every node and relaunches a task of the array like any other node.
+- **A node that emits on its own: a self-loop.** A node acts only in reaction to what it receives, so what starts the activity of a program comes from outside.
+A node that has to go on emitting after that, a counter or the ticks of a clock, sends itself the message that triggers its next step: an output port of the node connected to one of its own input ports (`define_opt_from_proc_out` naming its own process).
+Its configuration arrives from outside, each call to `process_data` emits one step and sends the next trigger to itself, and its node state says when to stop.
+Each call is short, so the node takes part in rounds and answers commands between steps.
+Nothing in the engine is specific to it:
+  - Rounds.
+The loop is a channel like any other: the marker that the node sends on its output port goes round the loop behind whatever was in transit, which the round keeps as the channel state of the loop, and the node's part of the round closes when the marker comes back.
+  - Recovery.
+Both ends of the loop are the same process, so a crash of the node destroys what the FIFO held, the case that "Both endpoints of a channel crashed" in the Contract's limits describes.
+Here nothing is lost.
+    The checkpoint is saved when the round closes, after the marker has come back, and so after everything that the node sent itself before the capture has been read and written to the input log.
+Whatever the loop holds at a crash was therefore sent while processing a message that lies in the log after the `capture_pos` of the latest checkpoint: the replay processes it again and resends what it sent, with the same numbers (G5), and the reader drops as duplicates what had already arrived.
+  - Pace.
+A delay inside `process_data` sets the rate of the loop, and slows down a replay as much (see "A startup deadline for a relaunched node" in Future work).
+It does not adapt to the readers: a channel is one-way, so a node cannot know how far its readers got, and one that emits faster than they read is stopped by `OUT_BACKLOG_FAIL_BYTES` with an error (see "Checkpoint persistence").
+  - Ending.
+The node stops sending itself the next trigger when its node state says so, and stays idle; it does not finish for good, since no node does (see "A node that finishes for good" in Future work).

+  `test/engine/debasher_selfloop_ref.sh` is the reference: `counter` counts up to a limit that arrives from outside, sending each value to `sink`, under a `Supervisor`; a round started while it counts closes through the loop, and a `counter` killed while it counts is relaunched and goes on with no value missing or repeated at `sink`.

 # Future work